Cosmetic Acupuncture for Facial Rejuvenation

 In addition to the visible benefits of cosmetic acupuncture to the face, patients may also experience improvement in more generalized areas, such as reduced anxiety, improvement in sleep quality, and a greater sense of energy and well-being.

 To enhance the overall effects of cosmetic acupuncture, facial massage, herbal masks, and dietary/lifestyle advice are included as part of the treatment.
 Only all natural herbal products with potent ingredients to nourish and improve the quality of the skin are used during the course of treament.
+Additionally, cosmetic acupuncture can be easily combined with LED light therapy and Micro-needling therapy to optimize results.
+Your acupuncturist can discuss a treatment plan tailored to your specific needs with you.

 To schedule an appointment or a free consultation to see if cosmetic acupuncture for facial rejuvenation is right for you, please contact us.
 Package discounts are offered for patients who purchase a series of 10 treatments.